Izidor Kürschner: Olympic Silver for the national team

 In 1924 Kürschner joined up with Teddy Duckworth and Jimmy Hogan to prepare the players of the Swiss national football team in regional groups for the Olympic Games in Paris.
-Of these coaches Hogan deserves particular attention as he is considered one of the great English football pioneers on the continent.
-His name will remain forever associated with the Austrian Miracle Team of the 1930s, and indirectly also with the rise of Hungarian football which led to the great triumphs of the Magic Magyars in the 1950s.

 In Paris the team, under the leadership of Duckworth, made it all the way to the finals.
 Only the giants of that era Uruguay could eventually put a halt to the Swiss juggernaut when they defeated them 3–0 in a hopelessly overcrowded stadium and thus retained their Gold from the previous tournament.
 To date, this remains the greatest success in the history of Swiss football.
 Incidentally, in the semi-finals the Urus overcame the Dutch side led by the aforementioned William Townley, who, in those days was also associated with the Swiss club FC St. Gallen.

 Later in that year, Kürschner briefly became the first full-time coach of Schwarz-Weiss Essen in the west of Germany.
 In a friendly they defeated Kürschner's home team MTK 2–1.

 Decade of triumphs with Grasshoppers

-From 1925 until 1934 Kürschner was in the employ of the Grasshopper Club Zürich.
+From 1925 until 1934 Kürschner was manager of Grasshopper Club Zürich.
 The three national championships in 1927, 1928, and 1931 plus four wins in the Swiss cup final made him the second most successful coach in the history of this club.

 The German language edition of Wikipedia notes in its article regarding the Grasshoppers, that in 1931 the club was voted the "fourth strongest European side by football experts from all over Europe".

 After Kürschner's departure from Switzerland the legendary Austrian Karl Rappan followed the Hungarian on the bench and expanded on the success of the club until 1948.
 Rappan was also a founding father of the European cup competitions.